Deep Neural Network Based Accelerated Failure Time Models using Rank Loss: DNN modeling in the non-linear-nonparametric AFT model

-The proposed network uses the pair-wise loss and weight-sharing for $f_{\bf w}( {\boldsymbol x}_1)$ and $f_{\bf w}( {\boldsymbol x}_2).$ Details on hyperparameters, including the number of layers, are as follows.
-In the proposed networks, three layers having ReLU as the activation function is adopted, and the last layer has a linear activation for regression.
-There are 128, 32, and 16 nodes for three layers, respectively.
-We model $f$ with the same parameters by weight sharing.
-Then, the loss function is the Gehan loss defined in the equation~(\ref{wee_rank_geh}), and a SGD algorithm is used with a mini-batch.
-We construct a matched dataset by a sub-sampling (see Section~\ref{sec:mod:subsamp}).
-After that, we select random samples of size $b$ from the matched dataset where $b$ is the size of the mini-batch.
-Detailed learning setups for DNN, including the batch size, epochs, and optimizers, are deferred to Appendix A. We call our proposed DNN and rank loss based AFT model as DeepR-AFT.
+Here, $\sigma(x)$ is the non-linear function, e.g., $x_{+} = \max \{ x, 0 \}$ (ReLU).
+The proposed network uses the pair-wise loss with respect to two inputs and weight-sharing for $f_{\bf w}( {\boldsymbol x}_1)$ and $f_{\bf w}( {\boldsymbol x}_2).$ We can construct a matched dataset by sub-sampling (see Section~\ref{sec:mod:subsamp}).
+After that, random samples of size $b$ are selected from the matched dataset, where $b$ is the size of the mini-batch.
+In learning the Gehan loss defined in the equation~(\ref{wee_rank_geh}), an SGD algorithm (See Supplementary Material A for its theoretical properties) is used with a mini-batch.
+Detailed learning setups for the DNN, including architecture, batch size, epochs, and optimizers, are referred to in Supplementary Material B. In numerical studies, we use multi-layer perception (MLP), which has input, three or four hidden, and output layers.
+The real datasets have more complex architectures.
+Finally, we refer to our proposed DNN with a rank loss-based AFT model as `DeepR-AFT'.